Withdrawing & Attendance

 Bear in mind that these rules apply only to federal or Title IV financial aid programs, not state and institutional, as they have their own requirements.
 You can compute a rough estimate of the amount that you will need to repay by using the U.S. Department of Education’s Treatment of Title IV Funds When A Student Withdraws form.

 60-Percent Point Dates Semester 60-Percent Point Fall 2020 10/26/2020 *Spring 2021 – San Marcos Campus 04/04/2021 *Spring 2021 – Round Rock Campus 04/05/2021 Summer 2021 Varies by Enrollment Date

 *Revised due to Winter Weather Closure

-If you fail to earn a passing grade in at least one of your courses (i.e., all F’s, all I's or a combination of all F's, W's or I's) during a semester, you are considered to have, for purposes of federal Title IV funds, unofficially withdrawn from the university.
-As a result, a withdrawal calculation must be performed to determine the amount of Title IV funds that you must repay.
-The only exception is when an institution can document (within 30 days of the posting of semester grades) that you were enrolled after the 60-percent point of the semester (e.g., professor’s verification of class attendance, taking an exam, etc.).
+If you are a federal financial aid recipient and fail to receive earned grades (e.g., all U’s, all I's or a combination of all U's, W's or I's) in courses that span the entire period you are scheduled to complete during a semester, you are considered to have unofficially withdrawn from the university.
+As a result, a federal withdrawal calculation must be performed to determine the amount of Title IV funds that you must repay.
+The only exception is when an institution can document (within 30 days of the end of the semester) that you were academically engaged after the 60-percent point of the semester.